2019-2020 TOURNAMENT RULES AND REGULATIONS

 1st = 40, 2nd = 31, 3rd = 22, 4th = 13 & 5th = 9.

 30. Bowlers with Perfect Attendance will receive a scholarship award.
 Perfect attendance is defined as participating in all point tournaments in a season.

 31. The Invitational Scholarship Tournament in June will be by invitation only.
-To qualify for an invitation, you must have participated in at least five point tournaments or four point tournaments and one youth/adult tournament during current season.
+To qualify for an invitation, you must have participated in at least four point tournaments or three point tournaments and one youth/adult tournament during current season.
 If more than one youth/adult tournament is held during this season, only one will be counted towards invitation qualification.
 KCO Rule #9 is waived.